These are the best places to see cherry blossoms in USA.

 The best place to see them is along the bank of the Willamette River at the Japanese American Historical Plaza, which is part of Tom McCall Waterfront Park.
 It was dedicated in 1990 as a memorial to those who were interned during WWII.

 In Japanese tradition, the landscape is used to tell a story.
-Here cherry trees create a backdrop to exploring history thru engraved poetry and bronze relief.
+Here, cherry trees create a backdrop to exploring history through engraved poetry and bronze relief.
 You can also find a few blooming at the Portland Japanese Garden.

 When: March 15 – April 15

-The cherry trees start blooming in the meadows of Golden Gate Park in mid-March but keep an eye on the ones in the Tea Garden.
-They are spectacular and were originally planted as a ‘Japanese Village’ exhibit in 1894 for the California Midwinter International Exposition.
+The cherry trees start blooming in the meadows of Golden Gate Park in mid-March, but keep an eye on the ones in the Tea Garden.
+They are spectacular and were initially planted as a ‘Japanese Village’ exhibit in 1894 for the California Midwinter International Exposition.

 When: Bloom 2nd or 3rd week of March

 In addition to the Seattle Cherry Blossom and Japanese Cultural Festival, the city has some mature cherry trees you shouldn’t miss!
-The quad at the University of Washington has 30 Yoshino cherry trees that were relocated from the Arboretum in the 1960’s.
+The quad at the University of Washington has 30 Yoshino cherry trees relocated from the Arboretum in the 1960s.

 Seward Park has trees that were donated in 1929 by Japan.
 You can find the oldest cherries in the city at Jefferson Park.
 They were planted in 1912 and another 25 were planted to mark the park’s 100 year anniversary.